pwyf/aid-transparency-tracker/iatidataquality/docs/donor_guide.md

 Criteria for selecting 'sometimes':

 * Information is published for some but not all projects; OR
-* Qualifiers are stated which confirm publication is not
-* comprehensive, i.e. "major projects", "lighthouse projects", "case studies", "key projects".
+* Qualifiers are stated which confirm publication is not comprehensive, i.e. "major projects", "lighthouse projects", "case studies", "key projects".

 Criteria for selecting 'not published':

 * The information is not published.
 For activity level questions, this information is not being published for any of the projects assessed.

-### Providing your feedback
+### Providing your feedback:

 - Go to the 'Publication' section of the survey.
 - The information items we are looking for are listed.
 To see a definition for each information item, click on it.